strongbrewio/strongbrewio.github.io/_posts/2018-04-11-rxjs-polling.md

 This is not enough however.
 Our trigger stream should also trigger at start time.
 Otherwise, we would only fetch data after '1000ms' (with the example above).

-RxJS provides another static method, 'timer', that will help us to create the following stream:
+RxJS provides another static function, 'timer', that will help us to create the following stream:

 ```
 0----1----2----3----4----5...